fribbels/Fribbels-Epic-7-Optimizer/README.md

 ### Updating your gear

 * After enhancing/reforging/modifying your gear, you'll need to update it in the optimizer
-* Run the auto importer again, or use the screenshot importer, to generate a new gear.txt
+* Run the auto importer again to generate a new gear.txt
 * Use the Merge button on the Importer tab to update your existing save with the new gear

 _________________